marijavlajic/code-university-ml-workshop/README.md

 * If you have time to work on Part 6 - Decision Trees, you will also need the `graphviz` library.
 You can install this using: `pip install graphviz`.

+* If you get `No module named xyz found` errors when running your notebooks, it is possible that jupyter is using your local python environment and not the `ml-workshop` kernel (environment).
+Try running the following command to fix this: `python -m ipykernel install --name ml-workshop`

 #### Downloading the code
 You can download the repository zip file or clone the repository.